Pranas Mašiotas: Independent Lithuania

 He returned to Lithuania in 1918 and started working organizing the Lithuanian education system.
 He joined the education section of the Council of Lithuania and later worked at the Ministry of Education as director of the Higher Education Department and as vice-minister.
 At the same time, he published numerous articles discussing plans for organizing various schools in Lithuania.
 Due to political disagreements, the post of vice-minister was abolished in 1923 and Mašiotas was given the job as the director of the Vytautas the Great Gymnasium in Klaipėda.
 Klaipėda Region was incorporated as an autonomous region of Lithuania after the Klaipėda Revolt in January 1923.

 Mašiotas retired in 1929 and devoted his time to writing.
-There are two versions of his retirement – due to disagreements with Klaipėda governor Antanas Merkys or due to health reasons (cheek neuralgia that would get so bad that he could not speak).
+There are two versions of his retirement – due to disagreements with Klaipėda governor Antanas Merkys or for health reasons (cheek neuralgia that would get so bad that he could not speak).
 His wife Marija typed up his handwritten works while his son Donatas helped to arrange their publication.
-His articles were published in Iliustruota Lietuva, Lietuva, Lietuvos aidas, Lietuvos ūkininkas, Lietuvos žinios, Mūsų senovė, Naujoji romuva, Trimitas, etc.
+His articles were published in Iliustruota Lietuva, Lietuva, Lietuvos aidas, Lietuvos ūkininkas, Lietuvos žinios, Mūsų senovė, Naujoji Romuva, Trimitas, etc.

 Mašiotas was awarded the Order of the Lithuanian Grand Duke Gediminas in 1928 (2nd class) and 1933 (1st class).
 He received honorary doctorate from the University of Lithuania in 1923 and was elected as honorary member of the Society of Lithuanian Writers.
 One of the streets in Kaunas was named after him in 1934.

+Death

 Architect Vytautas Žemkalnis-Landsbergis, one of Mašiotas' students in Riga who Mašiotas encouraged to study architecture, designed his private residence in the Žaliakalnis district of Kaunas where Mašiotas lived from 1929.
 After the Soviet occupation of Lithuania in June 1940, Mašiotas house in Kaunas was confiscated by the NKVD.
 He moved in with his son in Kačerginė.
 His daughter bibliographer Marija Mašiotaitė-Urbšienė and her husband Juozas Urbšys were arrested and deported to Siberia by the Soviets.

 On 14 September 1940, he died at the age of 77.
 His wake was held at the Vytautas the Great War Museum; his funeral was a large public event attended by numerous government officials and writers.
 Speeches were given by Antanas Venclova and Petras Cvirka, among others.
 He was buried at the Kaunas City Cemetery.
 When the cemetery was converted to Ramybė Park in 1959, he was reburied at the Petrašiūnai Cemetery.